McKinnon Secondary College: VCE results

 McKinnon Secondary College is consistently in the top non-selective government schools in Victoria for the last decade, and in 2003 was the state system's second top non-selective-entry VCE school.
 In 2011 it was ranked 62nd in the state out of all schools.
-McKinnon Secondary College was ranked eighth out of all state secondary schools in Victoria based on VCE results in 2018.
+McKinnon Secondary College was ranked eighth out of all state secondary schools in Victoria based on VCE results in 2018, and sixth out of all state secondary schools in 2024.

 Music

 McKinnon Secondary has many instrumental groups that cater for people of different ability, instrument and music style preferences.